 The Tidal Basin

-If you want to feel a sense of serenity and tranquility, take a slow walk around the Tidal basin—the beautiful cherry blossoms in spring call out to nature lovers and outdoorsmen alike.
-The Basin itself is about 10ft deep.
+If you want to experience serenity and tranquility, take a slow walk around the Tidal basin.
+In spring, the beautiful cherry blossoms call out to nature lovers and outdoorsmen alike.
+The Basin itself is about 10 feet deep.

-It covers 107 acres, the most enchanting feature being the cherry above trees surrounding the Tidal Basin, which perfectly complements the area’s outstanding beauty.
-Bring a picnic, book, camera, take a deep breath, and enjoy a few moments of relaxation at the Tidal Basin.
+It covers 107 acres.
+The most enchanting feature is the cherry-oak trees surrounding the Tidal Basin, which perfectly complements the area’s outstanding beauty.
+Bring a picnic, book, or camera, take a deep breath, and enjoy a few moments of relaxation at the Tidal Basin.

 The Smithsonian Castle

-Located near the National Mall in Washington D.C., the castle is known for its towers and ornate architecture.
-Also, it offers an eclectic experience to its visitors.
+Located near the National Mall in Washington, D.C., the castle is known for its towers and ornate architecture and offers an eclectic experience to its visitors.

 The castle is not limited to history or architecture buffs; people who enjoy dining in, special events, and rotating exhibitions will also be pleased with what the castle has to offer over a year.

-Furthermore, it has an extensive library for lit lovers.
-If you plan to visit this place, make sure you check the official site to check events and exhibits being held, as well as hours of operation.
+Furthermore, it has an extensive library for literature lovers.
+If you plan to visit this place, make sure you check the official site to see what events and exhibits are being held and what hours of operation are available.

 Hall of Moses